mmbuw/gispl/thesis/40-gestures-action.md

 * selection string, e.g. `gispl('img')` will wrap a gispl object around all images present in the page

 This too is similar to the way jQuery works.
 At this point there is maybe a question of why not use jQuery directly.
 Although this does make sense in a way, jQuery is also a large library that takes care of many things, including AJAX or animations.
 Additionally, there are other libraries that do similar work and including jQuery would require the user to potentially include multiple libraries where one is sufficient.
 It would've been interesting to allow a user to replace this part of GISpL.js with jQuery (or something else), but this was in the end left out.

+Once a gispl object exists, it can be used to assign actions with the `on` method (and remove actions with the `off` method).
+The `on` method takes two arguments, the gesture `name` and the `callback`.
+From the view of the user, it does not need to do anything else.
+Of course, GISpL.js needs to save the callback, retreive, and execute it when needed.

+## Executing actions
+The `events` object was mentioned briefly in [Validating input as gesture](#validating-input-as-gesture)

+figure

 ## Built in gestures